sedm0784/thereiclippedit/README.markdown

 - Might be nice to offer notifications using OS X's Notification Center instead of Growl.

+- You currently have to inform There, I Clipped It of your Pushover User Key during installation.
+Pushover offers a feature which automates this, so users don't even have to *see* the UNGAINLY key.
+My predicted audience of There, I Clipped It is zero, but if it turns out more people use it than expected, I might look into this one.

 - I should probably better document the contents of the repository.
 What everything does and how it all works.